WatchMojo: Short videos

 For its first six years in business, WatchMojo made no revenue.
 Early on, WatchMojo stayed away from amateur YouTube culture and followed a trend in informative non-fiction videos, producing thousands of these more corporate-friendly clips.
 Their content varied from celebrity profiles to travel videos, with titles such as "Freestyle Motocross Jumps", "Wolverine: Origins and History", and "Cover Girl Tips For Faking It: An Eyelid Crease".

-Unlike YouTuber culture, WatchMojo made no claim to artistry or independence.
-Karbasfrooshan disowned both, saying user-generated creativity and web series were suited to traditional television, but volume-based content would bring scalable financial success on YouTube.
+Unlike YouTuber culture which favored "talking head" commentary, WatchMojo made each topic featured and rank the "star," as user-generated creativity and web series were suited to traditional television, but producing a video on every topic would eventually bring scalable financial success on YouTube.
 Theirs was content either commissioned by or sold to brands.